 Tales of the Whirling Rainbow is my account of some of the key myths and mysteries of the Americas, and an exploration of how those myths are resounding in real time.
 Drawn from sources both ancient and modern, this slender volume is a small treasure, conveying insights into key facets of North America’s unfolding saga.
 Read all about it.

-With the permission and the encouragement of my friend Manitonquat.
-I wish to share one of his stories.
-From his book Return to Creation, it’s the story of a Wampanoag Indian teacher who lived many years ago in the region we now call southeastern Massachusetts, and the relevance of his story to our present time.
-I’ve been fortunate to have Manitonquat (now a venerable 87 years along the life path) as a friend for nearly 40 years.
-Among the things I know for sure about him: he always tells a good story.
-By investing the time to read this tale through to the end, you will come to know that as well.
+With the permission and the encouragement of my friend Manitonquat, I wish to share one of the stories from his book Return to Creation, it’s the story of a Wampanoag teacher who lived many years ago in the Algonquin region we now call southeastern Massachusetts.
+I’ve been fortunate to have Manitonquat (now 87) as a friend for nearly 40 years.
+He always tells a good story.
 With respect, Steven M.

 Return to Creation